Yoda and binary in Firefox with Ubiquity

 Ubiquity commands are basically Javascript, but Ubiquity provides some handy additional options to make it very easy to use (and also, you get to write Javascript for just one browser, yay!).
 They have an excellent tutorial available here: Ubiquity Author tutorial.

 A while ago xkcd posted this comic which features a bunch of binary.
 Unlike some people, I can’t read binary, so I set out to find a binary translator for Ubiquity.
 Turns out there wasn’t one!
-So I immediatelly promised to make one that weekend, which I didn’t.
+So I immediately promised to make one that weekend, which I didn’t.
 Instead I made it a weekend later.

 You can also try it out on that page, or out in the wild, for example with Google’s first Twitter message.

 I hadn’t had much experience with handling sentences (and cutting them up and placing them back in different orders), so the Yoda translator turned out to be a bit harder to make.
-Luckily I had help from some friends that reviewed my sometimes silly code and gave corrections.
+Luckily I had help from friends that reviewed my sometimes silly code and gave corrections.

 I also included a handy list of Star Wars quotes to get you going.